corda/corda-docs-portal/content/en/platform/corda/4.13/community/api-states.md

 /**
  * A state that evolves by superseding itself, all of which share the common "linearId".
  *
- * This simplifies the job of tracking the current version of certain types of state in e.g. a vault.
+ * This simplifies the job of tracking the current version of certain types of state in, for example, a vault.
  */
 @KeepForDJVM
 interface LinearState : ContractState {